This article has links to products and services we love, which we may make commission from.

 Is the North Coast 500 suitable for motorhomes?

-Yes, it is but they are an annoyance to locals.
-Work on driving your motorhome (rented or owned) before heading north and do be cautious of how tricky the Bealach na Bá is to drive in a small car never mind large motorhome.
+Practice driving your motorhome (rented or owned) before heading north, and be cautious of how tricky the Bealach na Bá is to drive in a small car, never mind a large motorhome.

 When is the Best Time to Visit NC500?

-Yes, it’s true; Scotland’s weather is temperamental.
+It’s true; Scotland’s weather is temperamental.

-The weather can have a great impact on Scotland’s infrastructure, A roads become more dangerous and ferries are prone to closure.
+The weather can have a great impact on Scotland’s infrastructure, roads become more dangerous and ferries are prone to closure.

 Naturally, Scotland sees more daylight in the summer months where you can expect up to 17 hours, this drops to as low as 6 hours in winter so consider this when planning your Scotland NC500 trip.
-Then there are our local fiends, the midges.

 What are Midges?

-Nicaragua has Mosquitos; the North Coast 500 has midges!
 Midges are small flying insects that nip the skin and leave a mark.

 How do I Avoid Midges?

-You can’t, they are attracted to the C02 in your breath, so unless you stop breathing (I don’t suggest this option) you are most likely to meet one and then their pals along the way.
-After they recognise the CO2 they look for other things like odour, heat, movement, until they find your juicy skin.
+You can’t, they are attracted to the C02 in your breath, so unless you stop breathing (I don’t suggest this option) you are most likely to meet one and their pals along the way.

 How Can I Repel Midges?